Alignak-monitoring-contrib/alignak-webui/docs/source/03_configuration/index.rst

     - ./alignak-webui/etc/settings.cfg
     - ./settings.cfg

 Each file found takes precedence over the previous files.
 As of it, for the same parameter with different values in */usr/local/etc/alignak-webui/settings.cfg* and *./settings.cfg*, the retained value will be the one configured in *./settings.cfg*.

 If an environment variable ``ALIGNAK_WEBUI_CONFIGURATION_FILE`` exists, this variable is used by the application as the only configuration file name to be loaded by the application.
 It allows to **override the default file list**.

 If an environment variable ``ALIGNAK_WEBUI_CONFIGURATION_THREAD`` exists, the application will check periodically if its configuration file changed.
 If the configuration file modification time changed, the configuration is reloaded by the application.

+If an environment variable ``ALIGNAK_WEBUI_DEBUG`` exists, the application will run in debug mode; which means that the application logs will be set to a DEBUG level.

+If an environment variable ``ALIGNAK_WEBUI_BACKEND`` exists, the value of this variable will override the one defined in the configuration file.

 Configuration file format